Jayden sat on the front porch of her log cabin. She was very upset and was crying her eyes out.

-“Why are you crying?” asked the Easter Bunny, who just happened to arrive at Heather’s property.
+“Why are you crying?” asked the Easter Bunny, who just happened to arrive at Jayden’s property.

 “Gee,” said the Easter Bunny.
 “I don’t think the Easter Bunny has forgotten about you at all.
 As a matter of fact, I know the Easter Bunny hasn’t forgotten about you.”

-“How do you know?” asked Heather, slowly looking up at who she was talking too.
+“How do you know?” asked Jayden, slowly looking up at who she was talking too.

-“Gee,” said Heather.
+“Gee,” said Jayden.
 “I’m really sorry.
 I feel so foolish now.”

-The Easter Bunny pat Heather on her head.
+The Easter Bunny pat Jayden on her head.

 “Don’t worry,” said the Easter Bunny.
 “I know you are a good girl and I would never forget about you.”

-“Thank you,” said Heather, wiping the tears from her eyes.
+“Thank you,” said Jayden, wiping the tears from her eyes.
 “But, you are late though aren’t you?”

 “Yes,” admitted the Easter Bunny.
 “I have to admit, I am late.
 However, there is a reason why I’m late.
 See, you are the goodest girl in the whole wide world and I kind of wanted to bring you your gifts in person.”

-“Yes really,” answered the Easter Bunny, handing Heather her the Easter dress she had been eyeing.
+“Yes really,” answered the Easter Bunny, handing Jayden her Easter gifts.